aj-tap/musashi/README.md

 # Musashi

-Musashi is a Python 3 tool designed for rapid triage of logs using SIGMA rules.
-It supports various log formats, including Azure, Defender, Cortex, CarbonBlack, and more.
-Musashi also extracts Indicators of Compromise (IOCs) to assist in quick threat detection and incident response.
+Musashi is a Python 3 tool designed for quickly analyzing logs using SIGMA rules and DL anomaly detection techniques.
+It works with various log formats, including Azure, Defender, Cortex, and CarbonBlack.
+Musashi also identifies Indicators of Compromise (IOCs) to help with fast threat detection and incident response.

 below is sample demo of EDR logs from Defender Musashi demonstrates the use case of EDR logs from Defender detecting Lumma Stealer through a fake CAPTCHA.